kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/index.md

 ### Kaa node configuration

-Kaa services (bootstrap, control or operations) can be enabled or disabled on Kaa node by editing corresponding properties in ```/etc/kaa-node/conf/kaa-node.properties``` file.
+Kaa services (Bootstrap, Control or Operations) can be enabled or disabled on Kaa node by editing corresponding properties in ```/etc/kaa-node/conf/kaa-node.properties``` file.

 ```bash
 # Specifies if Control Server is enabled.